 Free tuition for an Outlier course of your choice

-The University of Pittsburgh and Outlier created The Frontline Workers Scholarship to support workers on the frontlines of the COVID-19 pandemic in their academic journey.
+The University of Pittsburgh and Outlier created The Frontline Workers Scholarship to support current and former workers on the frontlines of the COVID-19 pandemic in their academic journey.
 The program will award a free, for-credit online college course to each recipient, equivalent to $3.8 million total in University of Pittsburgh credits.

 The first 1,000 eligible applicants will have the opportunity to take an Outlier course of their choice for free.
 The University of Pittsburgh will grant three transferable credits to those who successfully complete the course.

 About the Scholarship